-Wall and ceiling-mounted gas lights are much more decorative than post lights.
-They typically manufacture these lights with a “flicker” flame, which imparts some of the nostalgia and classic look of gas lights.
-These lights are hung on an outside wall or ceiling and have a small gas line run behind or on the side of the light.
+The wall and ceiling-mounted gas lights are much more decorative than the post lights.
+These lights are typically manufactured standard with a “flickering” flame, usually 1, 2, or 3 points on flame.
+These lights are hung to an outside wall or ceiling and have a small gas line run to extend behind or on the side of the light.

 POST LIGHT SERVICE

-The Flame Steward can service your post gas light/s in several ways:
+The Flame Steward can service your post gas lights in many ways:

 - Change out gas lines and any fittings or valves that have failed